manfredsteyer/ngx-build-plus/readme.md

 ## Using Plugins

 Plugins allow you to provide some custom code that modifies your webpack configuration.
 In addition to that, they also provide a pre- and a post-hook for tasks that need to take happen before and after bundling.
-This is an example for an plugin:
+This is an example of a plugin:

 ```typescript
 export default {